ghi-electronics/Documentation/software/tinyclr/tutorials/wifi.md

 ```

 > [!IMPORTANT]
-> There is enable pin which needs to be high on WiFI 7 click module.
+> There is an enable pin which needs to be pulled high on the WiFI 7 click module.

 ```csharp
 var enablePin = GpioController.GetDefault().OpenPin(SC20100.GpioPin.PA15);